IOTechSystems/support-alarms-docs/tutorial/docs/contents.md

 ```
   ![View_Actions](./images/07-View_Actions.png)

-### Associate Action with Route
+### Associate the Route and Action

-- Associate the route with the created action using the following GraphQL mutation:
+- Associate the Route with the created Action using the following GraphQL mutation:
-  Please ensure you **copied the action ID** and **route ID** from the previous actions and routes queries.
+  Please ensure you **copied the action ID** and **route ID** from the previous queries.

 ```GraphQL
 mutation {